- 3-hour private St Petersburg walking tour

 - Walk around Palace Square (Dvortsovaya Ploshchad) and learn about the Winter Palace

 - Pass along Nevsky Prospekt and through Senate Square to see the Monument to Peter the Great

 - See three cathedrals: St Isaac’s Cathedral, the Church of the Saviour on Spilled Blood and Kazan Cathedral

 Why Our Insiders Chose This Tour

 This is a great 3-hour tour that lets you see all the main sights of St Petersburg in a short space of time.
 The beautiful and totally unique Church of the Saviour on Spilled Blood is my personal favorite!

 What You Can Expect

-Have your camera ready to capture photos of Peter and Paul Fortress, a historical site that sprawls across St Petersburg’s Zayachy Island, and then visit three of the city’s magnificent Russian Orthodox cathedrals.
+Snap photos of the sprawling Peter and Paul Fortress across the water from the Palace Embankment, and then visit three of the city’s splendid Russian Orthodox cathedrals.